Existence and classification of $b$-contact structures: Preliminaries

 \subsection{Contact topology}

 A contact structure $\xi$ on an orientable manifold $M$ of dimension $2n+1$ is a nowhere integrable hyperplane field.
-We assume that the hyperplane field is cooriented, so that $\xi$ can be expressed as the kernel of some global one form $\alpha \in \Omega^1(M)$.
+We assume that the hyperplane field is cooriented so that $\xi$ can be expressed as the kernel of some global one form $\alpha \in \Omega^1(M)$.
 The non-integrability condition is equivalent to $\alpha \wedge (d \alpha)^n \neq 0$.
-In three dimensions, an overtwisted disk is a disk embedded in a contact manifold $(M, \xi)$ such that $\xi$ is tangent to the boundary of the disk.
-A contact manifold containing an overtwisted disk is called overtwisted, and if such a disk does not exist we say that the contact structure is tight.
+In three dimensions, an overtwisted disk is a disk embedded in a contact manifold $(M, \xi)$ such that $\xi$ is tangent to the boundary of the disk. {There is also a high-dimensional definition of an overtwisted disk whose precise definition is more involved.
+We will only say that it is a codimension one-disk with a certain germ of contact structure.} A contact manifold containing an overtwisted disk is called overtwisted, and if such a disk does not exist we say that the contact structure is tight.
 The dichotomy between overtwisted and tight contact structures has been an important landmark in the field of contact topology.
 It is known that in all odd dimensions, the high dimensional generalization of overtwisted contact structures satisfy a full $h$-principle \cite{eli2,bem}.

 Given a hypersurface $\Sigma$ embedded in a contact manifold $(M,\xi)$, the contact structure induces a singular $1$-dimensional foliation on $\Sigma$, called the characteristic foliation and denoted $\Sigma_\xi$.
 In three dimensions, it is defined as $\xi\cap T\Sigma$, and the singular points of the foliation are exactly those points $x\in \Sigma$ where $\xi$ is tangent to $T\Sigma$.
 For more details concerning the characteristic foliation, we refer to \cite[Section 4.6.1]{Ge}.
 Convex surfaces are a powerful tool to study $3$-dimensional contact manifolds and were introduced in \cite{G1}.
 The higher dimensional equivalent has been initiated by the work of \cite{HH}, see also \cite{EP}.